threedworld-mit/tdw/Documentation/python/add_ons/add_on.md

 ## Usage

 To attach an add-on, append it to the `add_ons` list.
-Every time `communicate()` is called, the add-on will evaluate the response from the build.
+Every time `Controller.communicate(commands)` is called, the add-on will evaluate the response from the build via `on_send(resp)`.
 The add-on can send additional commands to the build on the next frame or do something within its own state (such as update an ongoing log):

 ```python
 from tdw.controller import Controller